 For most of recorded history, nitrogen been added back to soils through mulch, compost or manure.
 These days a lot comes from synthetic fertilizers like a 14-14-14 blend.
 There’s always a demand for high nitrogen fertilizers.

 Phosphorus is another element key to plant biology.
 It’s the cornerstone for how they turn sunlight to energy, and is used to haul that energy around their bodies.
-They use a lot when developing new roots, growing seeds or fruit and producing beautiful flowers.
+Plants use a lot of phosphorous when developing new roots, growing seeds or fruit and producing beautiful flowers.
 It’s a good all-rounder.

 It’s an abundant element and makes up around 2% of the Earth’s crust, but there’s a catch – much of it is deep in the ground, far beyond where even the most intrepid of roots can reach.
 High phosphorus fertilizers often fill the gap, especially during the heady days of spring when flowers bloom and new seeds sprout.

 It does pay to be careful with phosphorus, however.
 An excess in the soil can lock up other elements, causing deficiencies.
 It’s also prone to washing into rivers and creeks, causing algal blooms and other environmental problems.